Paulmayock/roastin_coffee/README.md

 #### CSS Validation

+The CSS passed through the W3C Validator with no errors as seen in the image below.

 ![CSS validation](docs/images/CSS_validator.PNG)

 #### PEP Validation

 The code institure PEP validator was used to validate a number of python files from the project to make sure the python files are correctly indented as could be.
 There are few very minimal errors where the character lenght was logner by 1.
 As these are very minimal, these files were left as is so the functionalty of the scripts could run without issue.
+These files were webhook handler and webhooks.
 Below is an screenshot of the files passed through the PEP validator

 ![PEP files](docs/images/PEP_files.PNG)